txusballesteros/android-transformer/README.md

         //Converting your Model objects to your Domain objects.
         Home home = (Home)homeModelTransformer.transform(model);

-        //If you don't like castings between your objects, you can use this.
+        //If you don't like make castings between your objects, you can use this.
         Home home = homeModelTransformer.transform(model, Home.class);

         ...